hai-vr/documentation/docs/research/toe-tracking/build-your-own.md

 # Build your own

 :::danger
-This page is currently being written.
+(2026 notice) This page describes an old project, and it may be incomplete.
 :::

 The design of my multi-toe tracker is made public, but the components I provide as a reference are built to fit my foot shape.